Sydney Bakes In Hottest Day In Three Years - UrduPoint

 Sydney Bakes In Hottest Day In Three Years

-Sydney, (APP - UrduPoint / Pakistan Point News - 9th Dec, 2023) A heatwave scorched Australia's eastern coast and sent temperatures in Sydney to a three-year high on Saturday as firefighters battled dozens of runaway fires.
+Sydney, (APP - UrduPoint / Pakistan Point News - 9th Dec, 2023) A heatwave scorched Australia's eastern coast and sent temperatures in Sydney to a three-year high Saturday as firefighters battled runaway bushfires.

-Many people crowded Sydney's beaches or sought relief in the shade and authorities warned the most vulnerable -- including the elderly and very young -- to shelter in cool buildings.
+Many people crowded Sydney's beaches or sought relief in the shade.
+Authorities warned the most vulnerable, including the elderly and very young, to shelter in cool buildings.

 "Today, with the high heat levels, I do say that it's a time to ensure that we look after each other and stay safe," Prime Minister Anthony Albanese told a news conference.